city41/neosdconv/README.md

 ## How to Convert a Commercial ROM

-Beware, most commercial ROMs won't convert correct, see status above.
+Beware, most commercial ROMs won't convert correctly, see status above.

 Just unzip the ROM into a directory, then use that directory as the input